How to Create Custom Revit Families: A Complete Guide

 • Architectural Design:

-Scan to BIM is extensively used in architectural design to create accurate as-built 3D models of existing buildings and structures.
-Architects can use these models as a foundation for renovations, refurbishments, and additions to the existing structures.
-It allows architects to work with precise measurements and better understand the constraints of the existing building.
+An architectural Scan to BIM service is extensively used to create accurate as-built 3D models of existing buildings and structures.
+Architects use these models as a foundation for renovations, refurbishments, and additions, working with precise measurements and a clear view of the constraints of the existing building.
+Demand for architectural Scan to BIM services keeps growing as more firms renovate aging stock rather than build new.

 • Structural Engineering: